 Indicator 7: Completeness of Submitting Required Wage Supplement Reports

-Standard or Benchmark: There is no standard set by statute or rule for this indicator.
-The benchmark used for training purposes is to have a ratio of no more than 10% of the reports, WKC-13As received with incomplete information.
+While there is no performance standard set by statute or rule the benchmark used for training purposes is to have a ratio of no more than 10% of the Wage Information Supplements received with incomplete information.

 Source of Indicator Data: